Your cart is empty

 • Very high fever: over 41 °C (rare)

-👉Tip: Often, simply removing a layer of clothing or a blanket is enough.
-A high temperature reading doesn't always necessarily indicate a fever; fluctuations are often normal in children.
+👉Tip: Often, simply removing a layer of clothing or taking away a blanket is enough.
+A high temperature reading doesn't necessarily mean a fever; fluctuations are often normal in children.

 Fever helps the body fight viruses and bacteria.

-If the temperature rises very quickly (e.g., 1 °C per hour), febrile seizures may occur.
-If you experience a febrile seizure, contact your doctor!
+If the temperature rises very rapidly (e.g., 1°C per hour), febrile seizures can occur.
+In case of a febrile seizure, contact your doctor!

 👉 In otherwise healthy children, fever is usually not a reason to panic, but rather shows that the immune system is working.

-Not every child likes the thermometer, and constant measuring is stressful.
+Not every child likes the thermometer, and constant measuring can be stressful.
 MARY by sticklett can help:

-• alerts you when a critical value is reached or when there is a rapid, strong increase
+• Alerts you when a critical value has been reached or in case of a rapid, sharp increase

 • shows you trends in the app – you can see the temperature trend and how your child is doing and reacting

-This way you don’t have to constantly wake your child and you’re still always informed.
+This way you don't have to constantly wake your child up and you're still always informed.

 ✔ Thin clothing + cool cotton cloth to prevent heat build-up